BjornFJohansson/BjornFJohansson/README.md

 Hi, I am Björn Johansson, :smiley:

 I am an assistant Professor at the Department of Biology, University of Minho where I teach and do research.
 Yeast physiology, molecular biology and biotechnology makes my day :heartpulse:!
 I am also a passionate self-taught Python :snake: programmer.

 Outside biology :biohazard:, I am interested in bioiformatics and [open reproducible science](https://datascience.stanford.edu/news/center-open-and-reproducible-science-cores-fall-lecture-series).
 Look at our group [website](https://metabolicengineeringgroupcbma.github.io) for more information.
 I am also an open-source software enthusiast using Linux on the desktop since 2007.

 I am Swedish, but reside in Portugal for many years.
-On my free time, I try to run :runner: as much as I can, look me up on [runkeeper](https://runkeeper.com)
+On my free time, I try to run :runner: as much as I can, I am on [runkeeper](https://runkeeper.com).